Plant DetailShow Menu

 Description

-Blue jasmine is a semi-woody, perennial, climbing or spreading, twining vine in the Ranunculaceae (buttercup) family and native to the central and southeastern United States.
+Blue jasmine is a semi-woody, perennial, climbing or spreading, twining vine in the buttercup family (Ranunculaceae) native to the central and southeastern United States.
 It can reach 6 to 10 feet high and 3 to 6 feet wide.
-Its name derives from the Greek word klēmatis, meaning brushwood or broken branches, perhaps owing to the fragile stems of this genus.
+The species epithet is a Latin word meaning “tightly curled” and refers to the curling, undulating margins of the sepals.

 This plant will flower best in full sun but will tolerate partial shade.
-Be sure to provide it with acidic soil and consistent moisture as its native habitat is swamps and floodplains.
-Clematis is a heavy feeder; provide it with a low-nitrogen, slow-release fertilizer every 4 to 6 weeks throughout the growing season.
+Be sure to provide it with acidic soil and consistent moisture like it has in its native habitat is swamps and floodplains.
 Mulch around the plant to help keep the roots cool and moist.

 Blue jasmine can either climb a trellis, fence, wall, or arbor or be unsupported as a ground cover.
 It requires consistently moist soil, so consider planting near water gardens, rain gardens, or streams.
-Butterflies, bees, and hummingbirds are attracted to the flower, making it a good addition to butterfly, pollinator, and native gardens.
+Butterflies, bees and other insects are attracted to the flower, making it a good addition to butterfly, pollinator, and native gardens.

-Insects, Diseases, and Other Plant Problems: Wilt can sometimes be fatal.
+Insects, Diseases, and Other Plant Problems: Wilt disease can sometimes be fatal.

 VIDEO Created by Elisabeth Meyer for "Annuals, Perennials, Vines, and Groundcovers" a plant identification course offered in partnership with Longwood Gardens.